Toward a unified data-driven turbulence model through multi-objective learning: Results

-The unified foundation model improves prediction accuracy for many separation-dominated flows but shows limited gains in certain configurations.
-We evaluate the unified foundation model on four types of benchmark cases: periodic hill flows with different slope scaling factors \(\alpha=0.8, 1.0, 1.2, 1.5\), flow over a bump, flow over a curved step and airfoil cases at five high angles of attack ($\text{AOA} = 9^\circ, 11^\circ, 14^\circ, 16^\circ, 18^\circ$).
-Among these, the periodic hill flow with slope scaling factor \(\alpha = 1.0\) and the airfoil flow at \(\text{AOA} = 14^\circ\) appear in the unified training set.
-All four types of cases are challenging for linear eddy viscosity models because the local equilibrium assumption and Boussinesq hypothesis fail in separated regions.
-Results are shown in Figs.~\ref{fig:cd_cl_comparison},~\ref{fig:separation-results-1} and~\ref{fig:separation-results-2}.
+\paragraph{Separated flows} The unified foundation model improves prediction accuracy for many separated flows.
+We evaluate the unified foundation model on seven types of benchmark cases: periodic hill flows with different slope scaling factors \(\alpha_{\text{p}}=0.8, 1.0, 1.2, 1.5\), flow over a bump with different bump heights \(h_{\text{b}}=20\,\mathrm{mm}, 26\,\mathrm{mm}, 31\,\mathrm{mm}, 38\,\mathrm{mm}, 42\,\mathrm{mm}\), flow over a curved step, flow over a hump, S809 airfoil cases at three high angles of attack $\text{AOA} = 14^\circ, 16^\circ, 18^\circ$ and NACA 0012 airfoil cases at one high angle of attack ($18^\circ$).
+Among these, the periodic hill flow with slope scaling factor \(\alpha_{\text{p}} = 1.0\), the S809 airfoil flow at \(\text{AOA} = 14^\circ\), flow over a curved step, flow over a hump and flow over a bump appear in the training set.
+All seven types of cases are challenging for linear eddy viscosity models because the local equilibrium assumption and Boussinesq hypothesis fail in separated regions.
+Test results are shown in Figs.~\ref{fig:cd_cl_comparison}--\ref{fig:curved-step-2} and Table~\ref{tab:naca0012_lift}.

-The unified foundation model generalizes flow separation mechanism across a wide range of angles of attack for S809 airfoil more accurately than the baseline \(k\)--\(\omega\) model.
-We compare drag and lift coefficients (\(c_d\) and \(c_l\)) over varying angles, with results shown in Fig.~\ref{fig:cd_cl_comparison} alongside ground truth.
-The unified foundation model closely follows experimental trends across all test angles of attack, particularly in the post-stall region where the baseline substantially overpredicts lift and underpredicts drag.
-As the angle increases, the baseline model fails to capture the sharp nonlinear rise in \(c_d\) and the drop in \(c_l\) caused by flow separation, most evident at \(\text{AOA} = 18^\circ\).
-The unified foundation model, in contrast, reproduces these separation-driven transitions with higher fidelity, underscoring its capacity to model untrained flow regimes.

-The unified foundation model generalizes effectively across periodic hill flows with varying slope steepness, maintaining high accuracy in separated-flow predictions.
-In these cases (Fig.~\ref{fig:separation-results-1}), steeper slopes intensify adverse pressure gradients, producing stronger separation and delaying reattachment, where the baseline \(k\)--\(\omega\) model often fails.
-Across all slopes, the unified foundation model more accurately predicts separation and reattachment locations and matches the velocity profiles from ground truth.
-In the steepest case (\(\alpha = 0.8\)), it captures curvature and asymmetry absent in the baseline, demonstrating robustness to geometric variation beyond the training slope.

-For the bump and curved step cases, which involve incipient flow separation, the unified foundation model offers no clear improvement over the baseline.
-In Fig.~\ref{fig:separation-results-2}(a), the skin friction coefficient \(c_f\) distribution matches the baseline closely.
-In Fig.~\ref{fig:separation-results-2}(b), the normalized streamwise velocity profiles at several downstream locations also align with the baseline, without significant enhancement.
-These findings suggest that the current unified foundation model lacks specialized capability for these configurations, motivating the development of a specialist model for separated flows.
-Such a model would rely on tailored training case selection to better capture the flow-specific physics through focused supervision.